-During the 12-month period ending October 31, 2019, Council approved various amendments to Zoning and Development By-law and the various Official Development Plans that were initiated by the Director of Planning, such as changes related to implementation of the Grandview Woodland and Cambie Corridor Community Plans and the Joyce Collingwood Station Precinct Plan.
+During the 12-month period ending October 31, 2020, Council approved various amendments to Zoning and Development By-law and the various Official Development Plans that were initiated by the Director of Planning, such as changes related to certain properties in the Nanaimo Subarea of the Grandview-Woodland Community Plan.

 It has been Council practice to mitigate the impact of Director of Planning-initiated amendments to the Zoning and Development By-law and/ the various Official Development Plans under the averaging program, especially in circumstances where there has been no physical change to the property and no action by the property owner to change the zoning of the site.
-Prior examples include Norquay, West End, Downtown Eastside, Marpole, Mount Pleasant, Railtown and False Creek Flats.
+Prior examples include Norquay, West End, Downtown Eastside, Marpole, Mount Pleasant, Railtown, False Creek Flats, Grandview Woodland, Cambie Corridor, and Joyce Collingwood.